-restricts the search to only DiagnosticReport resources that are tagged that they conform to a particular profile.
+restricts the search to only DiagnosticReport resources that are tagged to conform to a particular profile.
 The second reference is relative, and refers a local profile on the same server.

 _tag, _profile and _security parameters are all token types (see below).